-The site is zoned RE1 Public Recreation pursuant to Wollongong Local Environmental Plan 2009.
-The proposal is permissible in accordance with the temporary use of land provisions under Clause 2.8 of Wollongong Local Environmental Plan 2009.
+The site is zoned RE1 Public Recreation, E2 Environmental management and SP2 infrastructure pursuant to Wollongong Local Environmental Plan 2009.
+The proposal is proposed on the RE1 portion of the site and is permissible in accordance with the temporary use of land provisions under Clause 2.8 of Wollongong Local Environmental Plan 2009.
 No change to the primary existing use of the site is proposed.